Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/Lockpicking.md

 #####  __Why would this skill be useful for a penetration tester__ ?

 ---------
 The answer to that question is a bit more complex.
-Red teaming as a discipline is composed of three major areas digital penetration, social engineering/penetration and hardware penetration.
+Red teaming as a discipline is composed of three major areas digital penetration, social engineering/penetration, and hardware penetration.
 The goal of this minor is to teach us how to become better professionals in our chosen discipline.
-Therefore, on top of practicing the hardest but most marketable of the three areas digital discipline I chose to also practice physical penetration.
+Therefore, on top of practicing the hardest but most marketable of the three areas of digital discipline I chose to also practice physical penetration.

-The advantage of being able to access physical parts of the target infrastructure are quite massive.
+The advantage of being able to access physical parts of the target infrastructure is quite massive.
 Being able to access the routers, switches, servers or personal computers of a target is by itself a vulnerability.
-From this point on one can plant bugs, reset or delete information directly from the hardrive, disrupt the functions of the network or simply monitor the target.
+From this point on one can plant bugs, reset or delete information directly from the hard drive, disrupt the functions of the network, or simply monitor the target.

-As a result of this knowledge this part of the infrastructure is usually locked away in a room secured by a keycard or by a lock.
-More often than not companies don't take the time in investing in quality locks, all it takes is a the most minimal of lock picking skill and the tools for the craft.
+As a result of this knowledge, this part of the infrastructure is usually locked away in a room secured by a keycard or by a lock.
+More often than not companies don't take the time in investing in quality locks, all it takes is the most minimal of lock picking skill and the tools for the craft.

 Therefore learning how to lock pick could one day make the difference between a successful penetration test that will lead a company to improve their security or an unbelievable report that the company will discard as a purely theoretical threat leaving their systems vulnerable and the services provided lackluster.